Academic Leadership Toolkit

 - Student who skip step(s) in the process by contacting someone at a higher level in the University should be redirected so that the instructor (or department chair or dean) has the opportunity to try and resolve the problem at the level closest to the situation.

-- Some administrators attempt to deal with a complex complaint without requiring the student to outline his or her concerns (and supporting evidence) in writing.
+- Some administrators attempt to deal with a complex complaint without requiring the student to outline their concerns (and supporting evidence) in writing.
 Students have the responsibility to state their complaints clearly and to provide supporting evidence.
 Usually, this means that the complaint should be in writing, especially after the instructor level of the process.

 - A good-faith effort should be made to investigate issues that students bring to the University’s attention through this process.
 The response to the student should show that a thorough investigation has been done (relative to the importance and complexity of the allegations) and that the information has been reviewed in an unbiased and objective manner.